Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/could-not-negotiate-appropriate-airsync-version-with-server.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: "If the MS-ASProtocolVersions header doesn't contain 2.5 or 12.0, the Microsoft Remote Connectivity Analyzer tool generates the following error: "Could not negotiate an appropriate Airsync version with server." ms.date: 12/20/2023
+description: "If the MS-ASProtocolVersions header doesn't contain 2.5 or 12.0, the Microsoft Remote Connectivity Analyzer tool generates the following error: Could not negotiate an appropriate Airsync version with server." ms.date: 12/20/2023
 ---